You want smart political talk without the meltdowns?

 Members are further advised that votes are now expected tomorrow.

-Look, look, I I want to make sure am I making this clear what I'm saying, Linda?
+Am I making this clear what I'm saying, Linda?

 Because this is more complicated than I think people understand.

-I want to be very clear what I'm trying to explain to you here, because there's a part of me that's really, really angry.
+I want to be very clear what I'm trying to explain to you here because there's a part of me that's really, really angry because it didn't have to look like this, and it didn't have to be like this.

-You know, and by the way, I don't I like the Freedom Caucus.
+You know, and by the way, I don't, I like the Freedom Caucus.

-I like, I mean, we've had these guys on for a reason because these guys are the most conservative in the House.
+I like, I mean, we've had these guys on for a reason because these guys are the most conservative in the House, and these guys are principled conservatives.

 Well, they should have been consulted in the beginning.

-So, you know, and I I really don't care about moderate Republicans that are in districts that Hillary Clinton won.
+So, you know, I really don't care about moderate Republicans that are in districts that Hillary Clinton won because it sounds to me like they want to keep Obamacare.

-And Obamacare Light is not the answer.
+And Obamacare light is not the answer.

 Their districts didn't vote for the president.